Nat-Leach-Dev/Nat_Leach_Dev/README.md

 # Nat_Leach_Dev
-A page containign my portfolio of work.
+A page containing my portfolio of work.

+The Published Link will be: https://nat-leach-dev.github.io/Nat_Leach_Dev/